 You Need a Source of Income

 Unless you are born into riches, inherit wealth, or strike it rich in the lottery, you need to earn money.
-And as this 78 year old man proves, you don’t need to earn a lot of money to become wealthy; it’s what you do with that money matters.
+And as this 78-year-old man proves, you don’t need to make a lot of money to become wealthy; it’s what you do with that money matters.

 Earn More Than You Spend

-My wife and I have done fairly well with our finances, primarily because we spend less than we earn.
+My wife, and I have done fairly well with our finances, primarily because we spend less than we earn.
 Another, and perhaps better, way to look at this is to earn more than you spend.
-I am not implying you should yourself from the things you enjoy or live a monk’s lifestyle.
+I am not implying you should deprive yourself of the things you enjoy or live a monk’s lifestyle.

 Save Some of Your Income

 There is a simple fact that many people miss: you will never grow wealthy if you spend everything you earn.
-Regardless of how much money you earn, you need to put some aside in savings.
-Having a cash cushion is nice because it helps you prepare for unexpected expenses and helps you avoid debt.
+Regardless of how much money you make, you need to put some aside in savings.
+A cash cushion is nice because it helps you prepare for unexpected expenses and helps you avoid debt.

-Another advantage of having some cash savings is the ability to use the money for investments or other large purchases when you come across a good deal.
-This could be a something like an investment, property, or just a good deal that saves you thousands of dollars on a major purchase.
+Another advantage of having some cash savings is using the money for investments or other large purchases when you come across a good deal.
+That could be an investment, property, or a good deal that saves you thousands of dollars on a major purchase.

 Make Regular Investments

-Check out these investment strategies for beginners to get you started on the right path.
-You can also start by opening a 401k plan with your employer, or opening a Roth IRA.
+Check out these beginner investment strategies to get you on the right path.
+You can also start by opening a 401k plan with your employer or a Roth IRA.